 Spread the marinated tofu on the baking sheet in an even layer.
 Place in the oven and bake for 20-25 minutes until crispy.
 Remove from the oven and let cool for 5 minutes before using.

 To assemble the taco, spread sour cream on a toasted tortilla.
 Add tofu, a bit of adobo sauce, and then top with cheese and pickled red onion.

 PICKLED RED ONION

 1 red onion, sliced thin

 1 cup boiling water

 Juice of 1 lime

 1 tablespoon sugar

 1 1/2 teaspoon kosher salt

 Place red onion in a medium bowl or jar.
-In a small bowl, combine water, vinegar, sugar, and salt.
+Combine water, vinegar, sugar, and salt in a small bowl.
 Mix until sugar dissolves.
 Pour over red onion and toss to combine.
 Let sit at room temperature for at least an hour.
 Store in an airtight container in the fridge.